alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 A Receiver configured for in-band dynamic changes of the `key_version` MUST use the `key_version` received in clear from the peer through the `dynamic_key_version` field of the CTR Full Header to derive the Privacy Cipher decryption key of the associated PES packet data bytes.

 Note: Bidirectional streams are not supported by the "UDP" and "UDP_KV" protocols.

+## RTSP transport adaptation

+This `protocol` is used for `urn:x-nmos:transport:rtsp`, `urn:x-nmos:transport:rtsp.tcp`.

+This protocol indicates that the effective transport adaptation of the media streams is based upon the negotiation between the client and server for the transmission protocol.
+For "RTSP" the possibilities are "RTP" or "UDP" while for "RTSP_KV" the possibilities are "RTP_KV" or "UDP_KV".

+> Note: When the `urn:x-nmos:transport:rtsp.tcp` transport is used the packets are transmitted as `RTP/AVP` and hence the protocol is either "RTP" or "RTP_KV".

 ## Node Reservation